Giulio Aldinucci

-Giulio Aldinucci (born in 1981 in Siena) is an Italian composer.
-He has been active for years in the field of experimental electroacoustic music and in the research on soundscape.
+Giulio Aldinucci (born 1981 in Siena) is an Italian composer of experimental electroacoustic music.
+He is known for his research on soundscapes and the use of archival material, exploring how the interplay between past and present can evoke memories and emotions.
+Through his use of field recordings, Aldinucci captures both the “natural” – the uncontrolled sounds of the environment – and the “artificial,” through their electronic manipulation.

-He composed eight albums released by the labels Karlrecords (D), 99chants (D), Home Normal (UK/J), Time Released Sound (USA), Dronarivm (RUS) and Nomadic Kids Republic (UK/J).
-Furthermore, he made six EPs and seven collaborative albums with Enrico Coniglio, The Star Pillow, Ian Hawgood, Francis M. Gri, Francesco Giannico and Pleq published by Midira (D), Home Normal (UK/J), KrysaliSound (I), Dronarivm (RUS) and Eilean (F).
+He has released eight solo albums on labels including Karlrecords (Germany), 99chants (Germany), Home Normal (UK/Japan), Time Released Sound (USA), Dronarivm (Netherlands) and Nomadic Kids Republic (UK/Japan).
+He has also published six EPs and seven collaborative albums with artists such as Enrico Coniglio, The Star Pillow, Ian Hawgood, Francis M. Gri, Francesco Giannico and Pleq.

-In addition to his contribution to various collective works, he wrote music for theatre, video art and cinema.
-His music is featured in many compilations, including Sound at Work – electronic music and labour created by Tempo Reale, the Italian electronic music research centre founded by Luciano Berio, and the special edition of The Wire Tapper that celebrates the 50th issue with a selection from the series' 20 year back catalogue, among others.
+In addition to his solo and collaborative works, Aldinucci has created installations, performances and composed music for theatre, video art, experimental radio and cinema.
+His music has appeared in various compilations, including Sound at Work – electronic music and labour produced by Tempo Reale, and the 50th issue of The Wire Tapper.

 Biography

 Giulio Aldinucci was born in Siena (Italy) in 1981, he began composing in his teenage years.
 Aldinucci has a musical and an academic linguistics background.
 In 2001 he started the project Obsil (the word Obsil stands for "observing silence"): under this name, he released three albums between 2006 and 2011.
 His first album, Tarsia, was released in August 2012 by the Anglo-Japanese label Nomadic Kids Republic (Home Normal sister label).

-In June 2013, taking their cue from Gianmarco Del Re’s column on Fluid Radio, which profiles the most interesting sound artists and musicians currently operating within the Italian electroacoustic scene, Giulio Aldinucci and Attilio Novellino translated the Postcards from Italy project into an album published on CD by Oak Editions, a live event at Cafe Oto (London) and a special installation at SoundFjord Gallery (London) by AIPS collective & Gianmarco Del Re.
+In June 2013, taking their cue from Gianmarco Del Re’s column on Fluid Radio, which profiles the most interesting sound artists and musicians currently operating within the Italian electroacoustic scene, Giulio Aldinucci and Attilio Novellino translated the Postcards from Italy project into an album published on CD by Oak Editions, a live event at Cafe Oto and a special installation at SoundFjord Gallery by AIPS collective & Gianmarco Del Re.
 The Italian presentation of the Postcards From Italy project took place at Spazio O' in Milan on 1 February 2014.
 The Postcards from Italy album was included on the 2013 "Top Ten Field Recording & Soundscape" by A Closer Listen.

-His third album, Spazio Sacro (“Sacred Space” in English), was released in 2015 by the North American label Time Released Sound released.
+His third album, Spazio Sacro (“Sacred Space” in English), was released in 2015 by Time Released Sound.
 The seven tracks that compose Spazio Sacro are characterized by field recordings taken in places that are related to the idea of “sacred” in different ways.
 The starting point is a reflection on how human rites define new soundscapes (e.g. processions, architecture of churches and cathedrals or ruins of isolated mountain sanctuaries).
 The audio material has been manipulated and the music has been written in a constant dialogue with the artist's personal memories, especially those from childhood, when in his area (a small village in Tuscany, Italy) religious rites still marked the pace of the community life throughout the year.